2 The Basics II: Accidentals and Beats

 - When a note falls on the fourth subdivision, we say “a” (pronounced “uh”).

-Notice how all the 1s are aligned, and how the &s are aligned in the division and subdivision.
+Notice how all the ones are aligned, and how the ands are aligned in the division and subdivision.
 When writing music, it is important to show music as it sounds in time: longer notes have more space after them, while shorter notes have less space after them.

 Example 2.6.5 illustrates the division and subdivision of the beat.

-- Since eighth notes have one flag, one beam connects the four eighth notes to equal one beat.
+- Since eighth notes have one flag, a single beam connects the four eighth notes to equal one beat.

-- This example includes three articulation marks we learned in the previous chapter: staccato, slur, and accent.
+- This example includes three articulation marks we studied in the previous chapter: staccato, slur, and accent.

 Beats, Divisions, and Subdivisions